complexity-methods/CSA-assignments/CMBSAL06_ASSIGNMENTS_CrossRQA.md

 ### Categorical Cross-RQA and the Diagonal Recurrence Profile {.tabset .tabset-fade .tabset-pills}

 In 2008 there was some commotion about a speech held by Barack Obama in Milwaukee ([news item](https://www.cbsnews.com/news/obama-accused-of-plagiarism-in-speech/)).
-According to the media the speech was very similar to a speech held the gouverneur of Massachusetts (Deval Patrick) some years earlier.
+According to the media the speech was very similar to a speech held the governor of Massachusetts (Deval Patrick) some years earlier.
 Here are some fragments of the speeches,

 Obama (2008):